id-ai-factory/settingsclass/README.md

        - Uses a two-tier dictionary-like object in memory
     - Advantages:
         - Simple and readable even for non-programmers
-        - Can be easily read from arbitrary file that matches format
+        - Can be read from the common ini format
         - Easy to save modified version
     - Disadvantages:
         - Lacks type hinting and type checking
-        - Missing values must be try-except-ed
+        - Missing values must be try-except'ed
-        - No support for optional settings
+        - No support for optional/advanced settings
         - No support for encryption
         - No auto-completion hints from IDE
 2. Using a .py file
     - Basic Concept
-        - Write normal python code that only has values
+        - Write normal python code that only stores data
     - Advantages
         - Types are easily visible
         - Can include additional calculation or processing
         - Easy to import
     - Disadvantages
        - Requires python knowledge, cannot be easily given to non-programmers
-       - Can include arbitrary code, therefore extremely unsafe
+       - Can include arbitrary code, making it extremely unsafe
        - Variants with different values need to be saved manually
        - Difficult to have default and custom values separately
        - Keeping secret keys hidden can be challenging

 3. Environmental variables:
     - Basic Concept:
-        - Default values defined inside code, custom values set read from enviroment
+        - Default values defined inside code, custom values read from the enviroment
     - Advantages:
         - Easy to set values when working inside containers
     - Disadvantages: